 KOCs are cheaper

 On average, a micro-influencer costs around $100 to $200 per post on Instagram.
 But not all of the available influencer platforms give the brand right to use the content thereafter.
-Make good use of several KOCs can produce a higher return on investment than one KOL.
+Making good use of several KOCs can produce a higher return on investment than one KOL.

 KOCs are less demanding